Bolton Wanderers F.C.: Under new ownership (2019–)

 In January 2022, it was confirmed that the club had received an emergency loan from The Future Fund, a financial support scheme set up during the COVID-19 pandemic.
 This was subsequently converted into shares of the club, with around 8% of shares now owned by the British Business Bank, an economic development bank developed and run by HM Government.
+Bolton ended the season in 9th place.

 On 2 April 2023, Bolton won the 2023 EFL Trophy final 4–0 against Plymouth Argyle.
-The following year, Evatt also led Wanderers to the 2024 EFL League One play-off final on 18 May, where they were beaten 2–0 by Oxford United.
+Bolton finished fifth, qualifying for the play-offs, but lost to Barnsley 2–1 on aggregate.
+The following year, Evatt led Wanderers to a 3rd place finish, missing out on automatic promotion to Derby County, with a 3–3 draw away at Peterborough on the final day of the season.
+Bolton would again be facing Barnsley in the play-off semi-finals, this time Bolton would come out victorious, winning 5–4 on aggregate and qualifying for the 2024 EFL League One play-off final on 18 May, where they were beaten 2–0 by Oxford United.
 However, Bolton struggled in the 2024–25 season and Evatt left the club in January 2025, being replaced by Steven Schumacher.

+Schumacher took over from interim Julian Darby who had won his two games in charge.
+Schumacher's first match as Bolton manager was on 1 February 2025 and ended as a 1–0 loss away at Reading.
+Schumacher would see out the remainder of a turbulent and disappointing 2024–25 campaign for Bolton, with the highlight of the season being a stoppage time winner from centre-back Chris Forino to win 1–0 away at local rivals Wigan on 1 April 2025, ending a 10-year wait for Bolton to win the derby.

+The 2025–26 season season culminated in a 4–1 victory over Stockport County in the 2026 EFL League One play-off final at Wembley on 24 May.